 High definition digital version of "We've Concluded Our Assembly: The Saskatchewan Doukhobors" available now at: https://vimeo.com/ondemand/doukhobor

-DVD copies of the film (along with special bonus Audio CD of traditional Doukhobor singing and booklet with Russian and English lyrics) are available for purchase at the gift shop of the Saskatoon Western Development Museum and the Doukhobor Discovery Centre in Castlegar, BC.
+DVD copies of the film (along with special bonus Audio CD of traditional Doukhobor singing and booklet with Russian and English lyrics) are available for special order by mail.
+Please contact us if you are interested.

 All proceeds from the sale of our documentary film will go towards supporting the significant production costs for this not-for-profit project.